vastoboy/Caesar-Light/README.md

 # Caesar

-Simple Python Reverse Shell For Educational Purpose\
+Simple Python Reverse Shell For Educational Purposes\
 Run in Ubuntu\
 Install Elasticsearch and set up an index before running\